 The Audit Committee currently consists of two independent non-executive Directors namely Mr. Chan Kai Wing (Chairman) and Ms. Yvonne Low Win Kum and one non-executive Director namely Dr. Choi Chiu Fai Stanley.
-The Audit Committee has reviewed with the management the accounting principles and practices adopted by the Group and discussed the auditing, internal control and financial reporting matters, including review of the audited consolidated financial statements of the Group for the year ended 31 March 2024.
+The Audit Committee has reviewed with the management the accounting principles and practices adopted by the Group and discussed the auditing, internal control and financial reporting matters, including review of the audited consolidated financial statements of the Group for FY2025.

-By order of the Board

-Lee Cheong Yuen

-Chairman and Executive Director
+By order of the Board Lee Cheong Yuen Chairman and Executive Director

-Hong Kong, 28 June 2024
+Hong Kong, 30 June 2025